Nocheto Help (3.X.X)

 network cards by `ip -4 address` command.

-the server.
-It must be unique on your computer (no other application can use
+to nocheto.
+It must be unique on your computer (two applications can not use

-nocheto is running on, that port must not be blocked by any firewall.
+on nocheto is running, that port must not be blocked by any firewall.

 WARNING: If you use any othrer than 127.0.0.1 IP address and <port> is not

-blocked by a firewall, anyone from the internet who runs nochetoclinet with
+blocked by a firewall, anyone from the internet who runs nochetoclient with

 your IP address and correct <port> before you can connect to your nocheto